 What is healthy aging?

-What kinds of changes should you expect as you age?
+What kinds of changes should you expect as you get older?

 Most vital organs gradually become less efficient with age.
 The kidneys are less able to keep enough water in your body.
 And the heart can start to show signs of wear and tear.
 So as you get older, it's important to be physically active, drink plenty of water, and choose healthy foods.
 Doing these things will help your body work well for a longer period of time.